AkimotoRyou/ModMail/README.md

 Simple ModMail Discord bot designed for a small server and people that want to maintain their own ModMail bot in discord.
 ModMail is a bot that create a private space between support staff and user to address an issue by creating a new channel.

-This bot only support one server per bot and the ticket will be made in the same server.
+## Disclaimer
-Please note that i'm not an expert programmer therefore there might be some issues on resources efficiency.
+This bot only support one pair of server per bot.
+One main server(where users gather and chatting) and one thread server(where all the threads channel made).
+I'm debugging the bot alone so some bugs might passed when i upload it on GitHub feel free to report those bugs [here](https://github.com/AkimotoRyou/ModMail/issues).

 ## Installation